 - Caisse de dépôt et placement du Québec (CDPQ), a global investment group, to acquire majority ownership of Wizeline, a global technology services provider.

-- Harland Clarke Holdings on its sale of Scantron Corporation, a leader in Assessment Solutions and Technology Solutions, to Transom Capital Group.
+- Harland Clarke Holdings, a portfolio company of MacAndrew & Forbes, on its sale of Scantron Corporation, a leader in Assessment Solutions and Technology Solutions, to Transom Capital Group.

-- Harland Clarke Holdings on Valassis' US$95 million acquisition of MaxPoint Interactive.
+- Harland Clarke Holdings, a portfolio company of MacAndrew & Forbes, on Valassis' US$95 million acquisition of MaxPoint Interactive.

 - Ad Hoc Group of Institutional Investors in the recapitalization of Riverbed Aternity in a Chapter 11 proceeding.

 - dMY Technology Group Inc. IV in its $2.8 billion business combination with Planet Labs.

 - VPC Impact Acquisition Holdings II (Nasdaq: VPCB), a SPAC sponsored by Victory Park Capital, in its US$2.5 billion business combination with FinAccel, the parent of artificial intelligence-enabled digital consumer credit platform Kredivo.